snok/self-limiters/README.md

 </ol>
 </details>

+### Usage

-It is implemented as a context manager in Python.
+The utility is implemented as a context manager in Python.
 Here is an example of a semaphore which will allow 10 concurrent requests:

 ```python
 from timely import Semaphore